tikv/rfcs/text/2018-11-12-backup-restore-replication-with-raft-learner.md

 snapshot.
 After we get all the data of Regions, we can use lightning to restore the cluster.

-I think this can work well but has some problems:
+This can possibly work well but has some problems:

-1. This will cause a high load for the current running cluster.
-And if we want to limit the backup speed, the backup time may take a long time which definitely increases the pressure of RocksDB because of too old snapshot.
+1. This will cause a high load for the current running cluster, and if we want to limit the backup speed, the backup time may take a long time which definitely increases the pressure of RocksDB because of too old snapshot.
 2. We can’t do the backup frequently.
 But for the above Backup node way, we